Stephen Erickson

-Stephen A. Erickson is an American philosopher.
-He is an emeritus professor of philosophy at Pomona College in Claremont, California, where he held the E. Wilson Lyon Professor of the Humanities and Professor of Philosophy title.
-He is known for his lectures in The Great Courses titled "Philosophy as a Guide to Living".
+Stephen A. Erickson (1939/1940 – September 20, 2023) was an American philosopher.
+He was an emeritus professor of philosophy at Pomona College in Claremont, California, where he held the E. Wilson Lyon Professor of the Humanities and Professor of Philosophy title.
+He was known for his lectures in The Great Courses titled "Philosophy as a Guide to Living".
 He received his Ph.D. in Philosophy from Yale University.
+Erickson died of Parkinson's disease on September 20, 2023, at the age of 83.